aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 Soon I realized the project had some __specific configuration needs__ (like [integrating PIXI.js](https://github.com/pixijs/pixi.js/issues/1854) with the build process) so I decided to [`eject`](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) in order to have control over the project build.

+At that moment, to integrate a library like [PIXI.js](http://www.pixijs.com) we had to configure Webpack like the following gist:

+{% gist mjackson/ecd3914ebee934f4daf4 %}

-> Luckily, PIXI community figured out how to import the library as a ES6 module [in v4.1.1](https://github.com/pixijs/pixi.js/pull/2981).
+> Luckily, PIXI community figured out how to import the library as a ES6 module [in v4.1.1](https://github.com/pixijs/pixi.js/pull/2981) so we don't need to have a special configuration anymore.

 Ejecting from a Create React App means that we won't be able to upgrade [`react-scripts`](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#updating-to-new-releases) (the module that contains the build configuration) whenever the community releases a new version.

-And this is really important in order to _stay up to date with the latest releases_ of each dependency and with build configuration updates, which believe me, we want to do in our projects since each release includes important bug fixes and improvements.
+And this is really important in order to __stay up to date with the latest releases__ of each dependency and with build configuration updates, which believe me, we want to do in our projects since each release includes important bug fixes and improvements.

 So, what's the alternative to ejecting?